-Cultural, social factors identified as barriers to minority participation in stem cell donationDecember 20th, 2012 in Other /
+Cultural, social factors identified as barriers to minority participation in stem cell donationDecember 20, 2012 in Medicine & Health / Other

 New research examining the role of race and ethnicity in an individual's decision to become a donor for hematopoietic cell transplantation (HCT) identifies several factors associated with varied participation rates in national donor registries across racial/ethnic groups.
 Results of this first-of-its-kind study are published online today in Blood, the Journal of the American Society of Hematology (ASH).

 Hematopoietic cell transplants serve as valuable treatments for a range of blood disorders, as they generate new, healthy blood cells to replace diseased cells.
 While cells from related donors offer the highest success rates, similar successes can be achieved using cells from unrelated donors that are available through large registries, such as the the Be The Match Registry® (operated by the National Marrow Donor Program® [NMDP] and Be The Match®), to patients who cannot identify a related donor.
 Overall participation in HCT donor registries has grown in the last decade, allowing more patients to find unrelated matched donors.

 However, the NMDP and Be The Match still face challenges in finding donors for minority patients in need of stem cell transplants.
 One barrier to matching potential HCT donors with those in need of a potentially life-saving transplant is the fact that patients of non-Caucasian descent often have less common types of human leukocyte antigens (HLAs, protein markers found on immune system genes that determine the compatibility of the donated cells).